 Slavery and indentured servitude were major components of the early American economy.
-Slaves performed most of the manual and domestic labor on the large plantations owned by several presidents and their colonial ancestors, including George Washington, Thomas Jefferson, James Madison and Andrew Jackson.
-While slaves were primarily African and Native Americans, indentured servants in the late 1600s to early 1700s were frequently impoverished white men of English descent who resorted to selling themselves into servitude in exchange for room and board, and sometimes wages.
+Enslaved workers performed most of the manual and domestic labor on the large plantations owned by several presidents and their colonial ancestors, including George Washington, Thomas Jefferson, James Madison and Andrew Jackson.
+While enslaved workers were primarily African and Native Americans, indentured servants in the late 1600s to early 1700s were usually impoverished white men of English descent who resorted to selling themselves into servitude in exchange for room and board, and sometimes wages.
 Relatively few African Americans in late 18th-century America became indentured servants.
-By the time of the American Revolution, the practice of indentured servitude had declined in favor of using "cheaper" African slaves.
+By the time of the American Revolution, the practice of indentured servitude had declined in favor of using “cheaper” enslaved Africans.

 The original hand-written contract for John Freeman’s sale is now housed at the Library of Congress.
 In the exhibit, it is noted with irony that America’s preeminent revolutionary, Thomas Jefferson, wrote the agreement on the anniversary of the Battle of Lexington, the event that launched the war to end America’s servitude to England.